How SmartPay Built a Financial Inclusion Wallet from Scratch

 Whether Vietnam realizes this goal depends on how well banks, fintechs and other organizations respond to the needs of the unbanked.
 As a rule, banks are reluctant to provide credit or financial services to people who earn small amounts, where the profit per customer transaction is counted in cents.
 Even fintechs and private sector organizations are slow to step into the gap, choosing to target the more affluent and urban population who are already using traditional banking services.
 Fintechs in Vietnam tend to focus on the personal and retail finance sector.
 More than 90 percent of the country’s e-wallet users live in two main cities, Hanoi and Ho Chi Minh City.
 What could be offered to the unbanked millions living in Vietnam’s rural areas?

-SmartPay was created by technology and finance experts from the USA, Austria, Canada, Israel, Russia, Ukraine, Kazakhstan, India and Vietnam.
+SmartPay was created by technology and finance experts from the USA, Austria, Canada, Israel, Ukraine, Kazakhstan, India and Vietnam.
 Their combined decades of man-years of global experience in operations, risk management and data protection in countries with various economies fueled their interest in large segment of Vietnamese society – micro, small and medium enterprises, or MSME, and the unbanked population.
 This was an almost untouched new customer segment in Vietnam, and SmartNet saw in that an advantage.
 No one had designed yet a digital product for this segment, but SmartPay sought to do more than that – its goal was to create a whole new financial engagement platform, simple and attractive enough that it could entice this population into access to their first financial tools by bringing together buyers and sellers of goods and services on their platform.
 Ambitious indeed!

 dribbble-smartpay_4x